 Caring for your new Puppy

-Adding a puppy to your family can be an exciting and rewarding experience.
-We've created this helpful guide to make the transition period as easy as possible.
+Adding a puppy to your family is an exciting time.
+We've created this helpful guide to make the transition easier.

 The way you approach daily routines and problems with your puppy can influence how your puppy will react to situations later in life.
 Ensure that you have a plan going in and can logically and efficiently manage anything that arises.
 The following is an overview of the topics that you will need to consider.
 Our staff are always happy to help should you need any further advice or information.